Parton energy loss in a hard-soft factorized approach: Introduction

-A number of different formalisms have been used to model the interaction of energetic partons with the constituents of the plasma~\cite{Majumder:2010qh}.
+A number of different formalisms have been used to model the interaction of energetic light partons\footnote{We use a parameter ``$p_{cut}$'' to define which partons we consider as ``energetic''.
+We only track the propagation of these energetic partons with $p>p_{cut}$.
+We use $p_{cut}= 2$~GeV throughout this work since we focus on the energy loss of light partons.} with the constituents of the plasma~\cite{Baier:1996kr, Baier:1996sk,Zakharov:1996fv,Zakharov:1997uu,Gyulassy:1999zd,Gyulassy:2000fs,Gyulassy:2000er,Guo:2000nz,Arnold:2002zm, Jeon:2003gi, Armesto:2003jh} (see also Refs.~\cite{Bass:2008rv,Majumder:2010qh,CaronHuot:2010bp,Armesto:2011ht} and references therein).
 Fundamentally, most parton energy loss formalisms have a well-understood common core, yet applications to heavy ion collisions tend to require approximations and practical considerations that lead to non-negligible differences between parton energy loss models~\cite{Bass:2008rv,CaronHuot:2010bp,Armesto:2011ht}.
 One difference between the models is the treatment of the underlying plasma, which is often assumed to be made of a large number of quarks and gluons with energies of $\lesssim 1$~GeV in near local thermal equilibrium.
 Whether these quarks and gluons are treated as dynamical entities or as static scattering centers is one of many differences in the energy loss formalisms~\cite{Bass:2008rv,CaronHuot:2010bp,Armesto:2011ht}.
-The above assumption is important, given that the quark-gluon plasma produced in heavy ion collisions is understood to be strongly coupled, and a quasiparticle description may not be justified.\footnote{In particular, hydrodynamic simulations of this plasma's evolution do not rely on a quasiparticle picture of deconfined nuclear matter until hadronization.}
+The above assumption is important, given that the quark-gluon plasma produced in heavy ion collisions is understood to be strongly coupled~\cite{Shuryak:2014zxa}, and a quasiparticle description may not be justified.\footnote{In particular, hydrodynamic simulations of this plasma's evolution do not rely on a quasiparticle picture of deconfined nuclear matter until hadronization.}